 The West Indian community may not have heaped expectations on his shoulders in quite the same way as the Indian population did with Sachin Tendulkar.
 However, nevertheless, a lot of hope was invested in his performances and he rarely let his public down.
 In fact, he improved pretty much every team he played for, including Somerset (whom he helped win their first trophies before the relationship soured and he was controversially sacked), the Leeward Islands, Queensland, and Glamorgan.

 Sporadically, his pride spilled over into strange territory, with him once failing to lead out his West Indies team because he had gone to the press box to harangue an English journalist about something he had written, but he was by and large a principled man with a fiercely competitive streak.
 There was so much more to him than simply his batting and captaincy, useful off-spin bowling and brilliant fielding, initially in the covers, later at slip.

 Viv Richards was very impressive in both forms of cricket.
-He was managed to score 8,540 runs in 121 Test matches with an average of 50.23 including 24 centuries and 45 fifties.
-As a West Indies captain, his record is so impressive by winning 27 Test matches out of 50 Test matches and just lost 8 matches.
+He managed to score 8,540 runs in 121 Test matches with an average of 50.23 including 24 centuries and 45 fifties.
+As a West Indies captain, his record is so impressive winning 27 Test matches out of 50 Test matches and just losing 8 matches.

 More than 36,000 runs in first-class cricket with 114 centuries with the highest score of 322.
 Also, nearly 7,000 runs including 11 hundred with the 189* highest score in One Day cricket truly speak of his greatness.
 Moreover, Vivian Richards was inducted into the ICC Cricket Hall of Fame in 2009.
 Furthermore, he was a very useful right-arm off-spin bowler, and occasionally he took priceless wickets.
 He took 118 wickets at 35.83 in 187 ODI matches.